Yassinecoder06/Galactica/README.md

 # Galactica
+game review:
-This a space game where you try to dodge some projectiles and their speed changes over time You can hit those projectiles with a bullet from a spaceship to stay alive It's a full-screen game you can just set it up by clicking the "f" key, quitting with q, pausing with "p" and continuing with "c"
+This a space game where you try to dodge some projectiles and their speed changes over time You can hit those projectiles with a bullet from a spaceship to stay alive There is a multiplayer game where you can play with your friend

-You can change the speed of bullets, projectiles, moving...
+game buttons:
+press f to set full screen
+press q to quit
+press p to pause and c to continue or unpause press s to play single player (use arrows to move) press m to play multiplayer go to screen\configuration to change the game set up

-Any changeable configuration comes with a comment the rest is unchangeable Also, you have to install pygame in your IDE (advice: use pycharm or vs code) Have fun
+Also, you have to install pygame in your IDE (advice: use pycharm or vs code) Have fun